THE STRUCTURE AND FUNCTION OF NEURONS

 Low levels of any neurotransmitter can lead to problems, including fibromyalgia, Parkinson’s disease and Alzheimer's disease.
 Imbalances can also cause psychiatric conditions such as anxiety, depression, Schizophrenia and violence.

-Over 100 neurotransmitters have been identified and are still be identified but only seven do most of the work These seven neurotransmitters are acetylcholine, dopamine, gamma-aminobutyric acid (GABA), glutamate, histamine, norepinephrine, and serotonin).
+Over 100 neurotransmitters have been identified and are still being identified, but only seven do most of the work.
+These seven neurotransmitters are acetylcholine, dopamine, gamma-aminobutyric acid (GABA), glutamate, histamine, norepinephrine, and serotonin.

-After neurotransmitters deliver their messages, the body breaks them down or recycles them.
+After neurotransmitters deliver their messages, the body degrades or recycles them.

 TYPES OF NEUROTRANSMITTERS